-Note Do not enter an amount on the shaded lines in Column B.
+Note Do not enter an amount on the shaded lines.

 Note Partnerships, S corporations, trusts, or estates If you received an Illinois Schedule K-1-P or K-1-T, complete the Partnership, S corporation, Trust (PST) Business Income Worksheet on Page 6 for each applicable line.